-Before we look at some intraday strategies in detail, I have to admit I’m biased.
+Before we look at some intraday trading strategies in detail, I have to admit I’m biased.
 I don’t believe in day-trading for several reasons:

 - Noise overshadows signal: advantages that are quite pronounced at longer time horizons will become more random the shorter the time frame becomes.

 - Too simple: Patterns that are clear and simple have been known for ages, they should have been arbitraged away a long time ago.
-Can there really exist such strong, constant behavioral market forces, that some intraday patterns persist even after the advent of algorithmic trading?
+Can there really exist such strong, constant behavioral market forces, that profitable intraday patterns persist even after the advent of algorithmic trading?

 - Not robust: on the other hand complex pattern and indicator combinations often rely on over-fitted backtests – optimized parameter sets are unlikely to perform as well in the future as they did in the past.